College Point: A major real estate development opportunity in North Suffolk

 feet of shoreline

-The Tidewater Community College Real Estate Foundation owns approximately 300 acres of waterfront real estate in the City of Suffolk, west of Interstate 664 and south of the James River, with
+The Tidewater Community College Real Estate Foundation owns a major real estate development opportunity: Approximately 300 acres of waterfront property in the City of Suffolk, west of Interstate 664 and south of the James River, with

 - stunning water views